Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: Abstract

 \section{Abstract}

-We theoretically investigate rapid adiabatic passage(RAP)-based super-resolution imaging in a two-level quantum dot system interacting with two structured beams.
-To understand the physical mechanism behind the formation of super-resolution for the experiment of Kaldewey {\it et. al.,}[Nature Photonics 10.1038/s41566-017-0079-y (2018)], we first use Liouville's density matrix where photon-mediated radiative and non-radiative decays are incorporated.
-A suitably chosen spatiotemporal envelope of the structured beams enables the formation of a super-resolution image.
-We also find that the feature size of the image depends on the intensity of the Laguerre Gaussian beam(LG).
-However, the created image resolution undergoes distortion due to the existence of a low-intensity circular ring.
-The unwanted circular ring arises from the dominance of the LG beam tail over the super-Gaussian(SG) beam tail, initiating the residual population transfer from the ground state to the excited state.
-This limitation can be overcome by using the Bessel-modulated truncated structured LG and SG beams.
-We next study the dynamics of the semiconductor quantum dot system at finite temperatures wherein the phonon interaction becomes imperative.
-We employ the polaron-transformed master equation to explore the system at higher temperatures.
-Our numerical results confirm that the sharpness of the image remains intact at low temperatures with weak phonon coupling.
-Hence, the proposed scheme may open up applications in nano-scale imaging with quantum dots.
+We theoretically investigate rapid adiabatic passage (RAP)-based super-resolution microscopy in a two-level quantum dot (QD) system.
+The system consists of QD interacting with the two structured beams, accompanied by chirping and a time delay.
+The central concept of this work lies in the stimulated emission depletion (STED) microscopy technique.
+To understand this physical mechanism behind super-resolved spot formation, we use the variational master equation (ME) for density matrix where radiative and non-radiative decays are incorporated.
+A suitably chosen spatiotemporal envelope of the structured beams enables the formation of a super-resolved image.
+We have also removed unwanted low-intensity circular rings around the spot using the Bessel-modulated truncated structured Laguerre Gaussian (LG) and super-Gaussian (SG) beams.
+We have studied the temperature variation of the current imaging technique.
+The numerical results confirm that at low pulse areas, exciton–phonon coupling distorts the image, while at higher pulse areas, exciton–phonon decoupling preserves image resolution.
+Hence, the proposed scheme may open up nanoscale imaging and bioimaging applications with QDs.